strakers/zendesk-drupal-webform/README.md

 It is recommend to submit a test submission to confirm your settings.
 If the ticket is created in Zendesk as desired, congrats!
 You've successfully setup up the handler integration.

+## Additional Notes

+### Store Zendesk Ticket ID

+This module can help to keep track of the Zendesk Ticket ID directly on each submission.
+You'll need to create a hidden field when building the form, and then set it as the Zendesk Ticket ID Field in the handler configuration form.